 If you’re starting to plan for extensive home renovations for 2020, chances are, you’ll want to work with an interior designer.
 During residential renovations, the interior designer is responsible for visualizing the design of your new space which includes – sourcing materials, determining costs, working with engineers and contractor teams, and inspecting the construction as the project progresses.
 Often, the interior designer bridges the gap between the client and other renovation teams.

 At Hammerdown, we feel it’s paramount to have synergy throughout all aspects of any renovation project.
-Therefore, we staff a dedicated interior designer as part of the team.
-Rachel Teichroew, Hammerdown’s Principal Interior Designer is part of all major projects and can be available to hire on consult.
+Therefore, we work closely with a network of trusted interior designers as part of our design-build renovation process.

 However, you might be wondering how you would interact with an interior designer, given that, chances are, you know nothing about interior design yourself.
-We’ll walk you through questions to ask your interior designer, that will allow you to understand how they will work with you, and give you insight to the sort of things they will help with during your renovation project.
+We’ll walk you through questions to ask your interior designer, which will allow you to understand how they will work with you, and give you an insight into the sort of things they will help with during your renovation project.

 What is your design process?